muhammadtalaat/Stephenson_Threat_Hunter/README.md

 2. **High-Privilege User**:
    - Use a user account with high privileges for remote registry access and event log reading.

+### For Remote Scan

+1. **High-Privilege User**:
+   - Use a user account with high privileges for remote registry access and event log reading.

 ## Installation

 ### Ensure PowerShell Execution Policy